 The main argument regarding professional assessment and self-assessment focuses mainly on the degree of reliability among the graded students (Brown, Andrade and Chen, 2015).
 Andrade’s survey (2019) presents contradicting reports about this issue, also attributable to the difference in the evaluation approaches.
 In the current study, the differences between the students’ self-grades and the lecturers’ grades in the formative and integrative evaluation courses, were smaller than the differences in the summative evaluation courses.

 Much like the students in the study of Tejeiro et al. (2012), whose self-grades tended to be higher than the teachers’ grades, many students in the summative evaluation courses awarded themselves grades higher than those of the teacher.
 In contrast, most of the students’ self-grades in the formative and integrative evaluation courses were similar to those of the lecturer.
 These findings contradict those of De Grez et al. (2012), for example, who showed that self-assessment scores also in formative evaluation courses were higher than the teacher’s grades.
 It appears that the students’ involvement in the assessment process in the current study, the joint definition of the evaluation criteria, transparency, and feedback all influenced the assessment accuracy.
 This important finding reduces the concern regarding the reliability and validity of self-assessment and stresses the need for the active involvement of the students in the assessment process.

+The present study also points to a possible intriguing link between student perceptions and self-grade accuracy .
+Students who presented less positive perceptions about self-assessment were less accurate in their self-grades.
+It is worth exploring this connection. as it may shed a different light on the phenomenon of accuracy in self-assessment.

 Similar to the findings of Thawabieh (2017), the current study also shows that practice helps with the degree of accuracy of the self-grade, as most of the students who accurately graded themselves were those who had past experience with self-assessment.
 Furthermore, Rust et al. (2003) and Langan et al. (2008), claimed that women better understand and evaluate their performance than do men, who tend to over-evaluate the quality of their work.
 It could be that the fact that in the current study all the students in the formative and integrative evaluation courses were women also contributed to the relatively small disparity between their assessment and the teacher’s evaluation.

+Another important issue is the socioemotional aspects underlying self-assessment that emerge from this study.
+Students indicated that they wanted to evaluate themselves objectively, but feared that others would not do so, and this would not be fair.
+Moreover, they tend to contemplate what the teacher might think of them in the event they grade themselves too highly in the self-assessment process.
+These dilemmas may have a direct impact on student perceptions and it is important to discuss them with the students.

 One of the most challenging tasks for teachers is to make the evaluation part of the students’ learning process, and despite the accumulated knowledge, self-assessment is an important challenge that needs to be addressed by the higher education institutions (Berry and Adamson, 2011).
 The current study shows that only a small portion of the students reported prior experience with self-assessment, and most of those who had prior experience tended to express more positive views towards it.
 It can be concluded that the students should gain some experience with self-assessment, and that the more the students enhance their self-assessment skills, the greater their cooperation will be in the process, together with its inherent advantages.